pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-logistic.myst.md

 $z_{i} = \beta_{0} + \beta_{1}(age)_{i} + \beta_2(age)^{2}_{i} + \beta_{3}(educ)_{i} + \beta_{4}(hours)_{i}$ and $y_{i} = 1$ if income is greater than 50K and $y_{i} = 0$ otherwise.

 With the math out of the way we can get back to the data.
 Here I use PyMC3 to draw samples from the posterior.
 The sampling algorithm used is NUTS, which is a form of Hamiltonian Monte Carlo, in which parameteres are tuned automatically.
 Notice, that we get to borrow the syntax of specifying GLM's from R, very convenient!
-I use a convenience function from above to plot the trace infromation from the first 1000 parameters.
+I use a convenience function from above to plot the trace information from the first 1000 parameters.

 ```{code-cell} ipython3
 model = bmb.Model("income ~ age + age2 + educ + hours", data, family="bernoulli")